CE-DB/HospiTEC-web/README.md

 # Hospitecapp

-HThis platform allows easy management for a health center patient, starff or administrator.
+This platform allows easy management for a health center patient, starff or administrator.